Go Back Up

 HOW THE DOMAINS INTERACT

-This is the structural argument for why the Five Enterprise Domains operate as one system rather than five independent categories.
-Conditions cannot be reliably interpreted within a single domain because their origins and consequences extend across the structure.
-The domains are the geography within which interpretation occurs, and interpretation requires the full geography.
+The interdependence is the structural argument for why the Five Enterprise Domains operate as one system rather than as five independent categories.
+The domains are the geography within which conditions move, and reading the enterprise requires the full geography.

 HOW CONDITIONS PRESENT

-Reading conditions is a sustained discipline rather than a discrete diagnostic.
-Enterprise behavior is observed over time—weeks, months, quarters—and patterns emerge through accumulated observation rather than from any single reading.
-The Operational Appendix System in the book provides instruments for sustained observation: the Weekly Signal Scan, the Monthly Interface Review, the Quarterly Coherence Conversation.
-These instruments are how the structural reading of an enterprise becomes a continuing practice rather than an event.
+Reading conditions this way is a practice, not a diagnosis.
+Enterprise behavior accumulates over weeks, months, quarters—and patterns emerge through sustained observation rather than from a single reading.
+The Operational Appendix System in the book provides instruments for that sustained practice: the Weekly Signal Scan, the Monthly Interface Review, the Quarterly Coherence Conversation.
+Each is a way of giving structure to the observing leaders are already doing, and letting the observations compound into a reading of the enterprise over time.

 WHERE TO READ MORE